blendbyte/CoyoteCert/README.md

 ->challenge(new MyDns01Handler())
 ```

-DNS-01 is the only challenge type that supports wildcard certificates (`*.example.com`).

 ### dns-persist-01

-A CoyoteCert-specific strategy where the TXT record is deployed once and kept in place permanently.
-On every subsequent renewal, the CA validates against the same record.
-No DNS propagation wait, no deploy/cleanup cycle.
+A CoyoteCert-specific strategy: deploy the TXT record once and leave it permanently.
+Every renewal validates against the same record with no propagation wait and no deploy/cleanup cycle.

 Extend `DnsPersist01Handler` and implement `deploy()`.
-The `cleanup()` method is a final no-op.
+The `cleanup()` method is a no-op by design.

 ```php
 use CoyoteCert\Challenge\DnsPersist01Handler;